ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/overlay_examples/bb_cape4_pru/README.md

 ### To Be Done

+[1] MikroBus kernel.org Kernel Driver to be developed, still in the initial discussion!
-DTS overlay yet to be developed.
+[2] CAPE4 DTS overlay (if ?) yet to be developed.
 This task is of low priority!